animatedmax/spring-data-geode/src/main/markdown/reference/indexing.md

 <div class="paragraph">

-In any case, {sdg-acronym} makes a best effort and attempts to inform you what has happened or is happening and tell you the corrective action.
+In any case, SDG makes a best effort and attempts to inform you what has happened or is happening and tell you the corrective action.
 Given that all GemFire `QueryService.createIndex(..)` methods are synchronous, blocking operations, the state of GemFire should be consistent and accessible after either of these index-type exceptions are thrown.
-Consequently, {sdg-acronym} can inspect the state of the system and act accordingly, based on your configuration.
+Consequently, SDG can inspect the state of the system and act accordingly, based on your configuration.